132: A-JAX, A SQUATCH, AND AN OLD DOPPELGӒNGER

 Seconds after Tom captured this image, the two of us were startled by the thunderous crash that came from the forest somewhere behind my photographer.
 Tom calmly walked to the monument, picked me up, and said “Feet, don’t fail me now!”

 Tom snatched me from my perch on the monument and he quickly scampered to the running vehicle where his wife anxiously awaited our return.
 Okay, maybe “quickly” wasn’t the accurate word to describe my rotund photographer’s speed.
-Tom actually lumbered the 40 yards to where the vehicle was parked and he moved so slowly I figured we were goners if “Squatch” emerged from the woods.
+Tom actually lumbered the 40 yards to where the vehicle was parked, and he moved so slowly I figured we were goners if “Squatch” emerged from the woods.
 Behind the wheel, Vicki slowly retraced our path out of the birth site area; all the while my photographer kept his window down as he tried to see or hear what had scared the heck out of us.
 Perhaps we were lucky that his window was down as I may have soiled my breeches when we had our possible Sasquatch encounter.

 We crossed into South Carolina for the second time within a 30-minute span and before I could say “skid mark” we were headed into Andrew Jackson State Park.
 The 360-acre park was established in 1952 to honor our 7th President, who arguably was born at his Uncle James Crawford’s plantation that was once located in the center of the present-day park.
 Once again Vicki stayed in the comfortably cooled vehicle while Tom carried me to the small three-foot tall granite marker that had been placed on the plantation birth site.
 As I stood in front of the marker, which was sculpted in the shape of a giant arrow head, I thought about what Jackson had written in an 1824 letter to James H. Witherspoon who lived in nearby Lancaster, South Carolina.
 Jackson wrote (in part): “I was born in So Carolina, as I have been told at the plantation whereon James Crawford lived about one mile from the Carolina road [crossing] of the Waxhaw Creek, left that state in 1784, was born on the 15 of march in the year of 1767”.